-Making a donation to Employment Skills Center today will mean giving our students the extra boost they need to build successful careers and improve their quality of life.
+Make a donation to Employment Skills Center today and you will be giving our students the extra boost they need to build successful careers and improve their quality of life!

 “Jobs today are changing faster than ever.
 The Employment Skills Center plays a pivotal role in helping local residents discover, apply and position themselves within vibrant careers that offer expansive room for growth and advancement.
 Year upon year, we’ve invested in their outstanding Nurse Aide Training program because we know their hardworking students are benefiting from a fresh start and needed income.
 When it comes to delivering quality health care to members of our community, they’re an incredible asset.”